chrisof4/The-Six-Dragons-Guides/crafting_guide.md

 If you want to sell an item to another player or list a recipe on the Blacksmith Service, you must first move the item from OC to BC.
 This same basic process applies to moving any item from OC to BC, with minor variations that should be self-evident.

-1. Go to Enjinville and look for the OC to BC Door.
+1. Go to Enjin Ville and look for the OC to BC Door.

 ![OC to BC door](./images/images_crafting_guide/oc_to_bc_door.jpg "OC to BC door")